Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

 \subsection{Data Analysis}

-Bias in data manifest in ways, such as camera inconsistencies, background variations, body posture differences, and, most notably, demographic imbalances.
-Among these, demographic attributes, i.e., age, gender, and race, emerge as the most significant contributors to bias in FER datasets.
+Bias in data manifests in ways, such as camera inconsistencies, background variations, body posture differences, and, most notably, demographic imbalances.
+Among these, demographic attributes (age, gender, and race) emerge as the most significant contributors to bias in FER datasets.
 As a result, these attributes, along with label distribution, warrant the most attention in this study to address bias and promote fairness.

-To evaluate demographic bias in our datasets, we employ Wasserstein Distance (WD), Jensen–Shannon Divergence (JSD), Conditional-Entropy Bias Index (CEBI), Sparsity Index (SI), Normalized Shannon Entropy (NSE), Normalized Label Skewness (NLS), and Group Normalized Mutual Information (GNMI).
+To evaluate demographic bias in the datasets, we employ Wasserstein Distance (WD)~\cite{miroshnikov2022wasserstein}, Jensen–Shannon Divergence (JSD)~\cite{lin2002divergence}, Normalized Shannon Entropy (NSE)~\cite{shannon1948mathematical}, Normalized Label Skewness (NLS), and Group Normalized Mutual Information (GNMI)~\cite{strehl2002cluster}, as well as two new metrics introduced in this paper, Conditional-Entropy Bias Index (CEBI), Concentration Index (CI).
 Unlike the metrics in~\cite{dominguez2024metrics}, these measures directly capture distributional differences and conditional dependencies that influence machine-learning models.
 WD and JSD quantify divergence in label distributions across demographic groups, revealing subtle shifts that broad diversity scores may miss.
-CEBI and GNMI measure information gain about labels from demographic attributes, making them sensitive to conditional or interaction-based bias.
-NSE and NLS offer normalized, interpretable indicators of entropy and skewness, enabling clear cross-dataset comparisons.
+GNMI and the new metric CEBI measure information gain about labels from demographic attributes, making them sensitive to conditional or interaction-based bias.
+NSE and the new NLS metric offer normalized, interpretable indicators of entropy and skewness, enabling clear cross-dataset comparisons.
 We customized all the metrics in a way to work as a bias score in the range of $[0, 1]$, where 0 means no bias and 1 shows the maximum bias.